tangcent/maven-indexer-mcp/README.md

 *   **`search_classes`**: Search for Java classes in the local Maven repository and Gradle caches.
     *   **WHEN TO USE**:
-        1. You cannot find a class definition in the current project source (it's likely a dependency).
+        1.  **Internal/Private Code**: You need to find a class from a company-internal library.
-        2. You need to read the source code, method signatures, or Javadocs of an external library class.
+        2.  **Obscure Libraries**: You are using a less common public library that the AI doesn't know well.
-        3. You need to verify which version of a library class is being used.
+        3.  **Version Verification**: You need to check exactly which version of a class is present locally.
+        *   *Note*: For well-known libraries (e.g., standard Java lib, Spring), the AI likely knows the class structure already, so this tool is less critical.
     *   **Examples**: "Show me the source of StringUtils", "What methods are available on DateTimeUtils?", "Where is this class imported from?".
     *   Input: `className` (e.g., "StringUtils", "Json parser")
     *   Output: List of matching classes with their artifacts.
 *   **`get_class_details`**: Decompile and read the source code of external libraries/dependencies. **Use this instead of 'SearchCodebase' for classes that are imported but defined in JAR files.**
-    *   **Key Value**: "Don't guess what the library does—read the code."
+    *   **Key Value**: "Don't guess what the internal library does—read the code."
-    *   **Tip**: When reviewing usages of an external class, use this to retrieve the class definition to understand the context fully.
+    *   **Tip**: Essential for internal/proprietary code where documentation is scarce or non-existent.
     *   Input: `className` (required), `artifactId` (optional), `type` ("signatures", "docs", "source")
     *   Output: Method signatures, Javadocs, or full source code.
     *   **Note**: If `artifactId` is omitted, the tool automatically selects the best available artifact (preferring those with source code attached).